Skip to content

 CACHED

-Enable server-side response caching for scalar results.
+Enable server-side response caching for routine results.

 Syntax